phiresky/pandoc-url2cite/README.md

     Then add the URLs with the usual "link reference" syntax to the bottom of your document in its own paragraph:

     `[@alexnet]: https://...`

+    You can also use the URL directly inline by using the [flexible citation syntax](https://github.com/jgm/pandoc/issues/6026) introduced in Pandoc 2.14:

+    `PPO [@{https://github.com/jgm/pandoc/issues/6026}] is a policy gradient method.`

 2. Convert all links to citations